Are Goldfish More Than Just Pets? – Exploring Their Lucky Charm

 Various cultures consider fish to bring good luck.
 That’s why many religions have a certain admiration and even near worship for the animal.
 Fish has been a recurring animal in Christianity, with the fish being an early symbol for Christ.

-Meanwhile in Buddhism, it’s said that 2 golden fish were offered to Buddha after his enlightenment.
-These represent the Ganges and Yamuna Rivers, which are both located in India.
-These are thought to symbolize living fearlessly, happily, and abundantly.
+In Buddhism, it’s said that after Buddha’s enlightenment, two golden fish were offered to him.
+These fish represent the Ganges and Yamuna Rivers in India and symbolize living fearlessly, joyfully, and abundantly.

-Originally, goldfish were more gold than orange, but in ancient China, only the royal family could own gold-colored things.
-So, common people bred orange goldfish to still enjoy their lucky properties.
+Originally, these fish were more golden than orange, but in ancient China, only the royal family could own gold-colored items.
+As a result, common people bred orange varieties to enjoy their lucky symbolism while respecting the royal restriction.

 Europe also has not been spared from the trend of lucky goldfish.
 In the 1620s, goldfish became a popular gift for the first-year anniversary of a married couple, especially for Southern Europeans.
 The belief was that the couple would be blessed with good fortune and with children.